kstenerud/safe-encoding/safe16-specification.md

 | 0020       | Space           |
 | 002D       | Dash `-`        |

-Note: Dash is included as "whitespace" to allow human input sequences such as:
+**Note**: Dash is included as "whitespace" to allow human input sequences such as:

     85a9-6ed2-88dd-09bc

 Examples